xsmh/duoqin-doov-hacking/README.md

 4. Run `mkdir "/media/user/exampleName/stock_rom"` but replace `exampleName` in the path with whatever your drive name was from the previous step.
 5. Run `mtk rl --skip userdata "/media/user/exampleName/stock_rom"` but don't forget to replace `exampleName`.
 Connect the cable to your phone while it is **turned off** and wait for the command to finish running.
 6. Run `mtk r preloader "/media/user/exampleName/stock_rom/preloader.bin" --parttype=boot1`.
 Don't forget to replace `exampleName` here too.
 After this has finished, you should now be able to see a bunch of files with .bin extension inside the stock_rom folder of your USB drive.

-**Alternative Method:**
-If your computer has +16GB of RAM, you could skip using the 2nd drive and store the backup directly on the Linux image and upload it to a cloud storage service (like Google Drive) once it's done.
-You would then skip step 3 and remove the `/media/user/exampleName/` part from the commands and follow the rest as is.
-I do not recommend this method as it uses RAM as storage and the live image can crash if you run out of it.
-But it should be safe if you have +32GB RAM.

 # Unlock the bootloader
 You need to unlock the bootloader in order to flash the new ROM.